Animaniacs: Video games

 Due to the popularity of the show, a total of nine video games were based on the Animaniacs series for various consoles.
-The list includes titles such as: Animaniacs (1994), Animaniacs Game Pack!
+The list includes titles such as Animaniacs (1994), Animaniacs Game Pack!
 (1997), Animaniacs: Ten Pin Alley (1998), Animaniacs: A Gigantic Adventure (1999), Animaniacs: The Great Edgar Hunt (2005) and Animaniacs: Lights, Camera, Action!
 (2005).
-An additional game for the GameBoy Advance, titled Animaniacs: Hollywood Hypnotics, was produced but cancelled before release.
+An additional game for the Game Boy Advance, titled Animaniacs: Hollywood Hypnotics, was produced but cancelled before release.